softwareinthewild/OpenHPC/tutorials/apps/mistral_for_chat_and_code/README.md

 Also note that the **/usr/local/cuda-12.3** installation tree and the **/opt/nvidia/nsight** will be moved to the warewulf master nost's /opt directory so they are not incorpoarted into the bootable root filesystem.

 ## Installation
-Run the **recipe_llama2.sh** script as **root** on the warewulf master dispatch server and all installation and configuration steps will be completed automatically.
+Run the **recipe_mistral.sh** script as **root** on the warewulf master dispatch server and all installation and configuration steps will be completed automatically.
 - The install assumes a fresh or stable Rocky 8.7 chroot image exists in **/var/lib/warewulf/chroots/rocky-8/rootfs**.
 - Change the CHROOT variable in the installation script to relocate the install or change the chroot/<fs name> target.
 - The install will use **apptainer exec** to mount (--bind) the warewulf master /opt to the chroot /opt in the same way a running NFS /opt mount would work.
-- The Python applications and ML Models will be installed into **/opt/ai_apps/webui_llama2/models** and is partially configurable via the NFSAPPS variable.
+- The Python applications and ML Models will be installed into **/opt/ai_apps/webui_mistral/models** and is partially configurable via the NFSAPPS variable.
-- An official **Python 3.11.4** source .TGZ will be downloaded, compiled and **installed into /opt/ai_apps/webui_llama2** since the native Rocky python is too old.
+- An official **Python 3.11.4** source .TGZ will be downloaded, compiled and **installed into /opt/ai_apps/webui_mistral** since the native Rocky python is too old.
 - The chroots/.../usr/local/cuda-12.3 binaries will be moved to the warewulf master server's /opt/cuda/cuda-12.3 and removed from the rootfs.
 - The chroots/.../opt/nvidia/nsight development tools will be moved to the warewulf master server's /opt/nvidia/nsight and removed from the rootfs.
-- The installation will create a series of application scripts in /opt/ai_apps/webui_llama2 that will launch any requested models instantly.
+- The installation will create a series of application scripts in /opt/ai_apps/webui_mistral that will launch any requested models instantly.
 - The installation will create a **run_server.sh** script that will allow the user to choose a model at launch time including new models added by hand.
 - All user-facing assets will be *chown*-ed to the **test** user account at the end of the installation.
 - The **wwctl container build rocky-8** command will run to recreate the bootable container with nvidia driver and updated kernel installed.